 - An old basketball or soccer ball filled with sand and sealed up becomes a medicine ball for throwing and catching – or simply held to create extra weight when doing crunches, squats and lunges.

-- You could get a few friends together for tug-of-war and "wheelbarrow" races (the "wheelbarrow" walks on their hands while the operator holds their feet).
+- You could get a few friends together for tug-of-war and 'wheelbarrow' races (the 'wheelbarrow' walks on their hands while the operator holds their feet).

-If you're interested in this type of workout, your best bet is to find information on the internet and use care and common sense, or find a personal trainer
+If you're interested in this type of workout, your best bet is to find information on the internet and use care and common sense, or find a personal trainer who can guide you.

 Set-weight dumbbells have their place, particularly among serious weightlifters who like being able to change weights quickly.
-For most people though, a set of adjustable dumbbells, to which you can add more weights if necessary, is a better long-term investment.
+But for most people a set of adjustable dumbbells that you can add weight to is a better long-term investment.